sap-tutorials/Tutorials/tutorials/ai-core-aiapi-postman-repository/ai-core-aiapi-postman-repository.md

 > **CAUTION** At present SAP AI Core can connect to single GitHub repository, skip this step if its already connected to one.
 Contact support to change if required.

-After we connect GitHub repository to our SAP AI Core account, whenever we will push changes *(upload files)* to GitHub, the SAP AI Core can pull(sync) them automatically.
+After connecting GitHub repository to your SAP AI Core account, whenever you will push changes *(upload files)* to GitHub, the SAP AI Core can pull(sync) them automatically.

 Make the following API call using Postman